 François Bugnion was born in 1945.
 He holds a BA and a PhD in political sciences and is an independent consultant in the fields of international humanitarian law and humanitarian action.

-He joined the ICRC in 1970 and served as a delegate in Israel and the cccupied territories, Bangladesh, Turkey and Cyprus, and then as head of mission in Chad, Vietnam and Cambodia.
-From 2000 to 2006, he was director for International Law and Cooperation at the ICRC.
+He joined the ICRC in 1970 and served as a delegate in Israel and the occupied territories, Bangladesh, Turkey and Cyprus, and then as head of mission in Chad, Viet Nam and Cambodia.
+From 2000 to 2006, he was Director for International Law and Cooperation at the ICRC.